Create a Highly Available iSCSI Target Using a LINSTOR Gateway Cluster

 In a LINSTOR cluster, there is always exactly one Controller.
 This is the control center for the whole cluster, where resources are created and coordinated.

-📝 Note: Perhaps counter-intuitively, a node can be a Satellite and a Controller at the same time.
+📝 NOTE: Perhaps counterintuitively, a node can be a satellite and a controller at the same time.
+In LINSTOR-speak, such a node is described as a combined node.

-Choose any one of your machines to host the LINSTOR controller.
-Execute the following steps only on the controller node to install, enable, and start the LINSTOR Controller component:
+Choose any one of your machines to host the LINSTOR controller service.
+Enter the following commands only on the controller node to install, enable, and start the LINSTOR controller service:

 # apt -y install linstor-controller